 There are many academic historians with an interest in business and economic history.
 Their expertise will deliver authoritative in-depth analysis of a business and its sector, and the resulting history can be of great value to the company on many levels.
 There is no formal process for finding an appropriate academic, but universities have management and history schools that employ business historians and Glasgow University and London School of Economics, in particular, have specialist business history units.
-See Glasgow University Centre for Business History at http://www.gla.ac.uk/businesshistory/ and LSE Business History Unit at http://www.lse.ac.uk/collections/BHU/ For impartial advice on commissioning
+See Glasgow University Centre for Business History at http://www.gla.ac.uk/businesshistory/ and LSE Department of Economic History at http://www.lse.ac.uk/Economic-History.
+For impartial advice on commissioning

 a business history please contact the Business Archives Council at http://www.businessarchivescouncil.org.uk For further information about